MacCorboy History, Family Crest & Coats of Arms

 In Medieval times, spelling and translation were not nearly so highly developed as today.
 They were generally carried out according to the sound and intuition of the bearer.
 For that reason spelling variations are extremely common among early Scottish names.
 MacCorboy has been spelled Corby, Corbie and others.

 Early Notables of the MacCorboy family (pre 1700)

-More information is included under the topic Early MacCorboy Notables in all our PDF Extended History products and printed products wherever possible.
+Another 53 words (4 lines of text) are included under the topic Early MacCorboy Notables in all our PDF Extended History products and printed products wherever possible.